Making a budget

 For more information on what’s available to you at the Dalhousie Libraries, visit libraries.dal.ca.

 Dal also offers tours of all its libraries so you can learn from the experts themselves.
 To request a tour, visit the Library Tours page.

 Get your textbooks (used)

 The Dalhousie Bookstores carry used books purchased through the Book Buyback program.
-Used textbooks typically cost 25% less than new textbooks, are tax-free and are offered on a first-come, first-served basis.
-They are shelved alongside the new books with a sticker to indicate they’re used.
+Books are shelved alongside the new books with a sticker to indicate they’re used.

 Keep an eye out for workshops

 Nervous about moving from a classroom to a lecture hall?
 Dal has a program called Studying for Success that will improve your note-taking, multiple choice strategies, time management skills, and more.

 If you and your roommate have both given the Residence Office permission to release your name and email address, you'll be able to contact each other when you receive your room assignment.

 To learn more about room assignments, visit the Residence website.